Anatomy and Physiology

 You may feel a momentary sensation in your right shoulder during or just after the biopsy.
 Some patients have pain that requires additional medication, which is provided by your doctor if needed.
 Afterwards, pressure will be applied at the site of the biopsy to stop any bleeding and a bandage will be placed on the incision.
 You will need to lie on your right side for a minimum of one hour following the biopsy.

 Risks and Benefits

-In knee arthroscopy, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.
+In a liver biopsy, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it's the most appropriate treatment choice for you.

 After the Procedure

 After the procedure, your blood pressure and heart rate will be closely monitored.
 After lying on your right side for an hour or two, you will be asked to lie on your back for a minimum of three additional hours.
 Liver biopsies are considered outpatient procedures.
 If there are no complications, you will be discharged 4-8 hours after the procedure.